ganeshutah/PLDI25-Array-Workshop/README.md

    - Follow instructions on https://github.com/LLNL/GPU-FPX to install and build GPU-FPX.
 Then try out the examples in this paper as described below.
+   - The version without the hang is in the nvbit-1.7.5 branch of https://github.com/LLNL/GPU-FPX.
 * To try out the new Tensor-Core version of GPU-FPX that has merged the functionality into one tool called "detector.so", do this:
    - Follow the instructions on https://github.com/LLNL/GPU-FPX